EduArt-Robotik/edu_robocub_rescue_stack/README.md

 ##### Process:

 As explained earlier, position detection based on two dimensions with AMCL does not provide the possibility of continuous localization over the entire three-dimensional course.
-Due to this, depending on the current level (straight 1, ramp 1, ramp 2 oder straight 2), a specific map needs to be loaded with the help of [LoadMap](README.md#Implementierung-des-Map-Wechsels) in which the robot pisition has to be reinitialized every time.
+Due to this, depending on the current level (straight 1, ramp 1, ramp 2 oder straight 2), a specific map needs to be loaded ([LoadMap](README.md#Implementierung-des-Map-Wechsels)) in which the robot pisition has to be reinitialized every time.

 ![Strecke: Ter0_Ramp](https://github.com/EduArt-Robotik/edu_robocub_rescue_stack/blob/main/docs/bev_strecke.png)